It is what it is

 Other Thoughts: Pioneer's a one trick pony; the short, controlled finesse shot -but does that fairly well.
 Every hole on the course is quite aceable (but not easily so), and should be deuced if played well

 but you won't deuce them all.
 Tight fairways leave little room for error: go long, nose up and hyzer out, or just have one get away from you, and what should be a deuce could be a 4 or lost disc.
-Leave the fairway and the rough gets very thick, very quickly - much more forgiving in winter.
+Leave the fairway and the rough gets very thick, very quickly - much more forgiving in fall & winter.
+I'd rate it a 1/2 disc higher if it were more playable for more of the year.

-Good for a quick fun round if you're in the area with time to kill (and up for a round of tunnel shots with your putter).
+During the right time of year, it's good for a quick,fun round if you're in the area with time to kill (and up for a round of tunnel/finesse shots with your putter).
 I played 3 rounds with only a Challenger and a Comet, and had a good time, but wasn't expecting much, and only played because I was in the area with 90 minutes and nothing to do.

 Despite navigation issues, course actually flows pretty well from basket to next tee- once you get the hang of it.
 But the fact that no one's really gonna plan to be here means they're unlikely to print the map before-hand.
 This only makes the spotty navigation and hard to find tee markers more of an issue for spur of the moment, impromptu rounds.